ivan-berlocher/la-lyvanie/roman/book-english/chapter-14-conclusion.md

 12. **Open Problems** (Chapter 12): What remains unsolved
 13. **Execution** (Chapter 13): From representation to action in the world

-The thread connecting all chapters: **intelligence requires structure, and structure enables trust**.
+The thread connecting all chapters: **coordination requires shared meaning, and shared meaning requires structure**.

+This is the logic that built the Web.
+It is the logic we must now extend.

 ---